Skip to content

 If the property is sold within that six-year period, the buyer may be required to repay the IMT amount that was originally saved.
 Because these rules can change and depend on individual circumstances, your lawyer and/or mortgage advisor will normally confirm whether this tax benefit applies to you.

-Other Property Purchase Costs in Portugal
+Other Purchase Costs in Portugal

 These costs are generally quite predictable.